 Pain compliance techniques may be effective in controlling a physically or actively resisting individual.
-Officers may only apply those pain compliance techniques for which they have successfully completed department-approved training.
-Officers utilizing any pain compliance technique should consider:
+Deputies may only apply those pain compliance techniques for which they have successfully completed office-approved training.
+Deputies utilizing any pain compliance technique should consider:

-- (a) The degree to which the application of the technique may be controlled given the level of resistance. - (b) Whether the Individual can comply with the direction or orders of the officer. - (c) Whether the Individual has been given sufficient opportunity to comply.
+- a.
+The degree to which the application of the technique may be controlled given the level of resistance. - b.
+Whether the Individual can comply with the direction or orders of the deputy. - c.
+Whether the Individual has been given sufficient opportunity to comply.

-The application of any pain compliance technique shall be discontinued once the officer determines that compliance has been achieved.
+The application of any pain compliance technique shall be discontinued once the deputy determines that compliance has been achieved.